 Simplicity in Implementation

 Cost-plus pricing is easy to implement due to its reliance on internal cost data.
 Businesses can focus on their cost structure without the complexity of analyzing external market factors.
+Cost plus pricing makes it easier for businesses offering customized or unique products to set prices by simply adding a markup over costs, even when historical sales data or competitor pricing is unavailable.
 This simplicity can lead to quicker decision-making and less administrative overhead, making it an attractive option for many companies.

 Disadvantages of Cost Plus Pricing